 Our lawyers must be able to show that this breach of duty led to death.
 To have a claim that can hold up in court, another entity, such as a motorist or doctor, must have been negligent or intentional in causing the death.

 To prove negligence, our Paducah wrongful death attorneys will have to show that the defendant owed the deceased a duty to prevent him or her from unreasonable harm and that this duty was breached.

 Finally, we must show that the family suffered damages or that they had a financial loss as a result of the death.
 This can be in terms of funeral expenses, medical bills, or lost wages.

 After determining the responsible party and the extent of your financial loss, our team seeks out economic experts to prove their findings in court.
 If the defendant doesn’t want to settle, we will have investigators and experts help us make a case to be heard in court.

-You can feel confident working with the Bryant Law Center’s team of lawyers, who are not shy about going to court to get you the justice and compensation you deserve.
+You can feel confident working with our Paducah team of wrongful death lawyers, who are not shy about going to court to get you the justice and compensation you deserve.

 Survivors of the victim in a wrongful death lawsuit may be able to seek compensation for the following types of damages: